-Technical Codes - Fire Code and Fire Protection Criteria Manual allow, with the installation of sprinkler systems, development in the Dock District without the requirement to comply with provisions related to fire apparatus access roads.
+Section 25-12-173 (Local Amendments to the Fire Code) and Fire Protection Criteria Manual, 4.4.0 (General Provisions for Fire Safety) - Amends the International Fire Code, as adopted and incorporated by reference pursuant to Section 25-12-171, to allow, with the installation of sprinkler systems, development in the Dock District without the requirement to comply with provisions related to fire apparatus access roads.
 Approval of an alternative method of compliance may be allowed.
 Note: The Applicant and Fire Review are working on an Alternate Method of Compliance for the shoreline improvements, and this issue must be resolved prior to Council.